 Capacity building is a vital component of the efforts of intergovernmental technical organizations to support the development goals of the United Nations (UN).
-The IHO is committed to matching its efforts to those of the International Maritime Organization (IMO), the Intergovernmental Oceanographic Commission (IOC), the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA), the International Federation of Surveyors (FIG) and other organizations working in allied fields.
+The IHO is committed to matching its efforts to those of the International Maritime Organization (IMO), the International Association of Lighthouse Authorities (IALA), the International Federation of Surveyors (FIG) and other organizations working in allied fields.

 In the IHO, capacity building is defined as the process by which the organization assesses the status of current arrangements and assists States to achieve sustainable development and improvement in their ability to meet hydrographic, cartographic and maritime safety obligations with particular reference to recommendations in UNCLOS, SOLAS, and other international instruments.
-The scope encompasses all hydrographic needs as it underpins every other activity associated with the sea, including safety of navigation, protection of the marine environment, national infrastructure development, coastal zone management, marine exploration, marine resource exploitation (minerals, fishing, etc.), maritime boundary delimitation, maritime defence and security, and coastal disaster management.
+The scope encompasses all hydrographic needs as it underpins every other activity associated with the sea, including safety of navigation, protection of the marine environment, national infrastructure development, coastal zone management, marine exploration, maritime resource exploitation (minerals, fishing, etc.), maritime boundary delimitation, maritime defence and security, and coastal disaster management.

 The IHO Capacity Building Committee (re-designated a Sub-Committee in 2009) was established in 2003 to coordinate this effort, and the members developed a strategy paper drawing on the experience of the former FIG/IHO Technical Assistance and Coordination Committee (TACC).
 That strategy paper has been updated several times.
 The XVIIIth International Hydrographic Conference in 2012 tasked the Capacity Building Sub-Committee (CBSC) to review the CB Strategy and report back to the next Conference.
-This version has been reviewed and amended by the CBSC in liaison with the IRCC and the industrial and academic sectors and was adopted by the 5th Extraordinary International Hydrographic Conference.
+This version has been reviewed and amended by the CBSC in liaison with the IRCC and the industrial and academic sectors.
+It will be presented at the 5th Extraordinary International Hydrographic Conference in 2014 for endorsement.